How ScryCheck scores Commander decks

 Combo detection

 ScryCheck uses the Commander Spellbook database to detect combos — 80,000+ documented variants, from 2-card lines to complex setups.
-Each detected combo contributes to your Threats score.
+Detected combos contribute to your Threats score based on how compact they are and what they actually do.

 Card count